DiegoMoraLM/IncidenceEditor/README.md

 npm start
 ```

-The server will run on port `3001`.
-To stop it press `Ctrl+C` in the terminal where it is running.
+The server will run on port `3001` by default.
+You can override the port by setting the `PORT` variable in a `.env` file.
+To stop the server press `Ctrl+C` in the terminal where it is running.

 ## Notes

 The previous Windows batch files (`start-app.bat` and `stop-app.bat`) have been removed.
 Use the `npm` commands above to run the backend on any operating system.

+### Environment variables

+Copy `.env.example` to `.env` and adjust the values to match your PostgreSQL configuration.
+You can also set `PORT` if you want the server to listen on a different port.